-It’s impressive.
-Maybe we’re a “tight knit community,” after all, or maybe the coronavirus reshaped us into one.
+What are we now?
+Maybe a “tight knit community,” after all, or maybe the coronavirus reshaped us into one.

 RIOC By the Numbers

-While the Red Bus drivers are the most visible, “We have approximately 80 staff” actively working, RIOC public information officer Terrence McCauley said.
+While Red Bus drivers are most visible, “We have approximately 80 staff” actively working, RIOC public information officer Terrence McCauley told us in March.